 - Gradually add 2 cups of warm water to the dry ingredients, stirring softly to avoid lumps Here you can add the optional oat milk.
 It should be a pliable soft dough, resembling a soft play-dough consistency.
 Add a little bit of extra water if too hard, or more flour if too soft.

-- Let the dough rest for about 5 minutes to allow the flours to absorb the water fully.
+- Let the dough rest for about 5 minutes to allow it to absorb the water fully.
 Before giving the dough forms.

 - Divide the arepa dough into little balls, and next we will pat them from side to side softly to give it the signature arepa shapes; disk-like shape or patties, about 3 inches in diameter and 1/2 inch thick.